 In Australia the Labour Day public holiday is fixed by the various state and territory governments, and so varies considerably.
-It is the first Monday in October in the Australian Capital Territory, New South Wales, Queensland and South Australia.
+It is the first Monday in October in the Australian Capital Territory, New South Wales and South Australia.
 In both Victoria and Tasmania, it is the second Monday in March (though the latter calls it Eight Hours Day).
 In Western Australia, Labour Day is the first Monday in March.
-In the Northern Territory it is the first Monday in May.
+In Queensland and the Northern Territory it is the first Monday in May.

 Upcoming Labour Day Dates!